 Under the microscope: New family of premium diesel engines: More economical and powerful, more lightweight and compact

-The new OM 654 four-cylinder diesel engine marked the debut of a ground-breaking family of engines from Mercedes-Benz.
+The new four-cylinder OM 654 diesel engine marks the début of a ground-breaking family of engines from Mercedes-Benz.
 It is the first passenger car diesel engine to use the stepped-bowl combustion process – named after the shape of the combustion bowl in the piston.
-The innovations also include the combination of aluminium engine block and steel pistons as well as the further-improved NANOSLIDE® coating of the cylinder walls.
-The in-line six-cylinder OM 656 followed in the summer of 2017.
+The innovations furthermore include the combination of aluminium case and steel pistons as well as the further advanced NANOSLIDE® cylinder wall coating.

-The new four-cylinder OM 654 engine had its world première as the 220 d in the new E-Class in spring 2016 (fuel consumption, combined: 3.9 l/100 km, combined CO2 emissions: 102 g/km).
+The new four-cylinder OM 654 engine celebrated its world première as the 220 d in the new E-Class in spring 2016.
 Installed in a comparable vehicle, the new engine consumes around 13 percent less fuel than its predecessor.
-Alongside optimised airflow on the intake and exhaust sides and the use of fourth-generation common-rail injection with pressures up to 2050 bar, the fuel savings are also due to a reduction in internal friction by around 25 percent.
+Alongside optimised airflow on the intake and exhaust sides and the use of fourth-generation common-rail injection with pressures up to 2050 bar, the fuel saving is due to a reduction in internal friction by around 25 percent.
 This was achieved by

 - flat steel pistons with innovative stepped combustion bowls and long connecting rods

-- extensive measures for friction reduction, such as the NANOSLIDE® coating of the cylinder walls
+- extensive measures for friction reduction such as NANOSLIDE® coating of the cylinder walls

 - offset of the crank assembly